 Prepare the topping, following the directions for the base.
 It will form a crumble-type texture.
 Scatter it over evenly in large chunks.

-Bake for 20 to 25 minutes, until the topping is a light golden color.
+Bake for 20 to 25 minutes until the topping is a light golden colour.

 Cut into 9 generous portions.
 Oh, you can cut them small if you insist.
 It’s rich, after all …